SemUijen/SREX_GNN/README.md

 </br>
 The single input for the model consists of three different graphs: Parent-1 and Parent-2 which both represent a single solution to a VRP-problems, and the Full Graph which represent the whole VRP-problem graph(i.e. all edges and nodes of the problem).

-The output for a single input, shown in figure 2, is heatmap showing the estimated best configuration of the Selective Route Exchange Crossover function given Parent-1 and Parent-2.
+The output, shown in figure 2, is heatmap showing the estimated quality of configurations of the Selective Route Exchange Crossover function given Parent-1 and Parent-2.

 <div class="container" align="center">
     <img width=550 src="images/model_result_plots/PlottedResults_Working_1.png" />